brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

 ---
 title: "Per(Sister): Incarcerated Women of Louisiana"
-summary: Ron Bechet, Keith Calhoun, Dolfinette Martin, Chandra McCormick, Rontherin Ratcliff, Syrita Steib will discuss two exhibitions on the history of incarceration in Louisiana with Andrea Andersson and Mónica Ramírez-Montagut.
+summary: Ron Bechet, Keith Calhoun, Dolfinette Martin, Chandra McCormick, Rontherin Ratcliff, and Syrita Steib will discuss two exhibitions on the history of incarceration in Louisiana with Andrea Andersson and Mónica Ramírez-Montagut.
 We will conclude with a poetry reading.
 people:
   - person: rontherin-ratliff